nasu8151/HC4/README.md

 # Architecture
 ## Overview

-The CPU has an 8-bit wide address bus and a 4-bit wide data bus.
+HC4 has an 8-bit wide address bus and a 4-bit wide data bus.
 All of instructions are 8-bit wide.

 ## Block diagram